ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

         // Add a synchronous subscriber
         var subscription = bus
                 .Subscribe()
-                // .SoftFireAndForget() // De-couple the publisher from the subscriber execution chain
                 // .Retry(3, TimeSpan.FromSeconds(30)) // Try up to 3 times with 30 sec. delay in between
                 // .Concurrent(16) // Up to 16 concurrent tasks will handle messges
                 .Handler(message => Console.WriteLine(message.Id));